-Executing immigration policies without mitigating the negative impact that those polices might have on Native Black Americans is illegal, unconstitutional and immoral.
+Executing immigration policies without mitigating the negative impact that those polices might have on Black Americans is illegal and unconstitutional.
 The 13th Amendment to the U.S. Constitution, enacted at the end of the 1860s Civil War, mandated that Black people be treated in all manners similar to Whites.
-Since then, six succeeding generations of immigrants have been fast tracked into full American Dream membership and have received socio-economic benefits over Black Americans, the nation's official underclass and the most vulnerable citizens in the nation.
+Since then, six succeeding generations of immigrants have been fast tracked into full American Dream membership and benefits over Black Americans who remain the nation's official underclass.

 Black Americans remain an obsolete and abandoned labor class because the original mandates of the 14th Amendment of the U.S. Constitution have been ignored, violated and corrupted.
 The 14th Amendment stipulated and mandated that all levels of government exercise all necessary means to lift the legacies and burdens off of the shoulders of Black Americans.
-These constitutional amendments were the collective base for the 1866 Civil Rights Laws designed to correct the 1857 Dredd Scott decision that held a Black man had no rights a White man was bound to respect.
+These constitutional amendments were the collective base for the 1866 Civil Rights Laws designed to correct he 1857 Dredd Scott decision that held a Black man had no rights a White man was bound to respect.
 These laws were intended, not for all people, but to specifically correct the systemic injustice imposed upon Black people.

-Throughout this nation's history, there have been successive waves of immigrants that blocked the access of Native Blacks to, or pushed them off of the upward mobility ladder of success.
+Throughout this nation's history, there have been successive waves of immigrants that blocked the access of native Blacks to, or pushed them off of the upward mobility ladder of success.
 After slavery over 100 million Europeans immigrants displaced Blacks in every labor and professional occupation.
 Since slavery, Black displacement continues unabated in areas such as:

-SPACE: Although immigrants today move into rural communities and suburbs, most tend to migrate into and gentrify majority urban Black communities in which they compete with Native Blacks.
-Once they establish a footprint, they mark and close their living space by using their language, culture, and enclaves as an empowerment enabler.
-Poverty that immigrants bring to America is the result of policies from their countries of origin, not America.
-The direct private and governmental assistance they receive when they arrive in America, however, aids them to push Blacks out and gentrify old Black neighborhoods turning them into China Towns, Mexican Towns, or Arab towns.
+SPACE: Although immigrants today move into rural communities and suburbs, most tend to migrate into and gentrify majority urban Black communities in which they compete with native Blacks.
+Once they establish a footprint, they mark and close their living space by using their language, culture, and enclave as a protective barrier and enclave.
+The direct private and governmental assistance they receive aids them across America, to push Blacks out and gentrify old Black neighborhoods turning them into China Towns, Mexican Towns, or Arab towns.